 If you have gestational diabetes, your baby may be at increased risk of:

 - Excessive birth weight.
-Extra glucose in your bloodstream crosses the placenta, which triggers your baby's pancreas to make extra insulin.
-This can cause your baby to grow too large (macrosomia).
-Very large babies — those that weigh 9 pounds or more — are more likely to become wedged in the birth canal, sustain birth injuries or require a C-section birth.
+If your blood sugar level is higher than the standard range, it can cause your baby to grow too large.
+Very large babies — those who weigh 9 pounds or more — are more likely to become wedged in the birth canal, have birth injuries or need a C-section birth.

-Early (preterm) birth and respiratory distress syndrome.
-A mother's high blood sugar may increase her risk of early labor and delivering her baby before the baby's due date.
-Or her doctor may recommend early delivery because the baby is large.
+- Early (preterm) birth.
+High blood sugar may increase the risk of early labor and delivery before the due date.
+Or early delivery may be recommended because the baby is large.

 - Low blood sugar (hypoglycemia).
-Sometimes babies of mothers with gestational diabetes develop low blood sugar (hypoglycemia) shortly after birth because their own insulin production is high.
-Severe episodes of hypoglycemia may provoke seizures in the baby.
+Sometimes babies have low blood sugar (hypoglycemia) shortly after birth.
+Severe episodes of hypoglycemia may cause seizures in the baby.
 Prompt feedings and sometimes an intravenous glucose solution can return the baby's blood sugar level to normal.

-- Type 2 diabetes later in life.
-Babies of mothers who have gestational diabetes have a higher risk of developing obesity and type 2 diabetes later in life.
+- Obesity and type 2 diabetes later in life.
+Babies have a higher risk of developing obesity and type 2 diabetes later in life.

+- Stillbirth.
 Untreated gestational diabetes can result in a baby's death either before or shortly after birth.

 Complications that may affect you

 - High blood pressure and preeclampsia.
-Gestational diabetes raises your risk of high blood pressure, as well as preeclampsia — a serious complication of pregnancy that causes high blood pressure and other symptoms that can threaten the lives of both mother and baby.
+Gestational diabetes raises your risk of high blood pressure, as well as preeclampsia — a serious complication of pregnancy that causes high blood pressure and other symptoms that can threaten both your life and your baby's life.

-Future diabetes.
+- Future diabetes.
 If you have gestational diabetes, you're more likely to get it again during a future pregnancy.
-You're also more likely to develop type 2 diabetes as you get older.
-However, making healthy lifestyle choices such as eating healthy foods and exercising can help reduce the risk of future type 2 diabetes.
+You also have a higher risk of developing type 2 diabetes as you get older.

 - Eat healthy foods.
 Choose foods high in fiber and low in fat and calories.
 Focus on fruits, vegetables and whole grains.
 Strive for variety to help you achieve your goals without compromising taste or nutrition.
 Watch portion sizes.

-Keep active.
+- Keep active.
 Exercising before and during pregnancy can help protect you from developing gestational diabetes.
 Aim for 30 minutes of moderate activity on most days of the week.
 Take a brisk daily walk.
 Ride your bike.
 Swim laps.
 Short bursts of activity — such as parking further away from the store when you run errands or taking a short walk break — all add up.